adityayyy/TinytinyLM/README.md

 Andrej Karpathy's `llama2.c` is an important reference for training a small language model and running inference in plain C.

-## Revision Status

-This is an experimental revision 1 embedded AI demo.
-Validate the ESP32-S3 board, PSRAM configuration, flash layout, RP2040 wiring, and OLED controller before using it for a public demo.

 ## License